KelvinHere/Yoga_Milestone_4/testing.md

 - Administrator can:
     - Do anything a User can
-    - View all requests to be an instructor
+    - View all requests to become an instructor
         - Accept / Reject that request
     - View a list of instructors
         - Remove an instructors instructor privilege